tonywu7/feedly-link-aggregator/README.md

 ### Changelog

+- **v0.3, 2020/08/18**
+    - _Fuzzy search:_ it's no longer necessary to specify the full URL to the RSS feed data.
+Spider now uses Feedly's Search API to determine the correct URL.
+This means that you can simply specify e.g. the website's domain name, and Feedly will resolve it for you.
+    In case there are multiple matches, they will be printed so that you can choose one and try again.
 - **2020/08/17**
     - _URL filtering:_ you can now specify what URLs to include/exclude when running the `collect-urls` command.
 For example: `--include tag=a --exclude domain=secure.bank.com` will print out all URLs found on HTML `<a>` tags, except for those whose domain or parent domain contains "secure.bank.com".
     - _Feedly keywords:_ Feedly keyword data are now included in the crawl data, which you can use for filtering when running `collect-url`,